 Over the course of the campaign:

-• UAV hyperspectral data were acquired with a spatial resolution of 6–8 cm per pixel.
+- The team acquired UAV hyperspectral data at a spatial resolution of 6–8 cm per pixel.

 Looking Ahead